One day per page

 An illustration of the current moon phase is paired with the day of the year.
 The new moon (●) and full moon (○) symbols are surrounded by stars at their peak.
 (While the moon phase is the same across the world, the exact dates the moon phases land on are listed in Japan time.)

-The daily page also includes a mini monthly calendar at the bottom right of every two-page spread.
+The daily pages also include a mini monthly calendar at the bottom right of every two-page spread.
 The dates of the current pages are outlined.

-This warming-up page helps you get ready for the new year.
+This warming-up page at the very beginning of the daily page section helps you get ready for the new year.
 It’s a great place to write your reflections on the past year, list your goals for the year ahead, copy down important information from last year’s planner, or do anything else you need to feel prepared.